 - Finally, save the database from the File tab.

-Read More: How to Create a Simple Database in Excel VBA
+Read More: How to Maintain Store Inventory in Excel

 2. Manually Design Inventory Database in Excel